carbon-os/tensor-ffn/README.md

 In this project, an expert is a standalone FFN module trained to store knowledge that the shared expert (the base model) does not have.
-It sits alongside the base FFN, outputs a correction delta, and is saved as an independent file on disk.
+It sits alongside the base FFN, outputs a correction delta (an additive offset, not a replacement), and is saved as an independent file on disk.

 ```
 Base FFN (shared expert):   frozen, untouched — general knowledge